jdealla/BBWP/README.md

 3. ``nvm alias default 8.11.1``

 ### Installation Steps
+After you have the correct version of Node installed and in use, follow these steps to install BBWP in a Cloud9 environment.

 1. In the home directory of a Cloud9 environment, run ``git clone https://github.com/BrooksBellInc/bbwp.git``.
 2. Navigate into the newly created ``BBWP`` directory and run ``npm link``.
-3. (Optional) If the installation is for a particular client, open the ``package.json`` and add a ``config`` to the top level object.
+3. If the installation is for a particular client, open the ``package.json`` and add a ``config`` property to the top level object.
 This object should have a ``client`` property, whose value should be the name of the client for that particular installation:
 ```javascript
 // package.json in the BBWP directory